Event-Camera-Working-Group-ECWG/community/README.md

   * Description: Make the petalinux installer and Prophesee petalinux tools repos easier to install
   *  Respositories:
      * [metavision-sdk-installer](https://github.com/Event-Camera-Community-Group-ECWG/metavision-sdk-installer)
-     * Status: Needs testing on aarch64, builds correctly on x86_64 📏
+     * Status: In development 🚧 (Need CI/CD and integration into docker image)

 *  **Metavision Embedded Markers Example Adapt to ROS 2**
    * Description: Adapt the existing pose markers example from Prophesee to a ROS 2 package